 - TOEFL/IELTS scores for international students.*

 - Three letters of recommendation: References should be from instructors in courses related to your major, forestry employers, or others who can critically evaluate your potential as a graduate student.
 An applicant with a master's degree should include a letter from her/his major professor.
 Applicants are encouraged to give thoughtful attention to their choice of references.
-As part of the online application system, you may provide names and email addresses of your references.
+As part of the online application system, you must provide names and email addresses of your references.
 The system then triggers an email to each reference and enables them to submit an electronic letter for you.
 Alternatively, your reference may mail a confidential letter to the OSU Graduate School.
 References may address their letter to the department graduate program coordinator.

 *Exam scores may be sent to Oregon State University using our institutional code: 4586.